Oklahoma Indian Summer Festival

 The purpose of Oklahoma Indian Summer, Inc. is to sponsor, coordinate and present traditional Native American cultural public events for the benefit of community education, cultural preservation and the development of positive multicultural community relations.

+Additionally, Oklahoma Indian Summer, Inc. is further committed to sponsoring higher-education opportunities for Native American students.
 In particular Oklahoma Indian Summer, Inc. shall continue to sponsor and coordinate the annual Oklahoma Indian Summer Festival traditionally held in the city of Bartlesville, Oklahoma.
 The goal of the Oklahoma Indian Summer Festival is to provide a free public festival showcasing Native American art, dance, demonstrations, workshops and interactions intended to encourage the participation of all cultures and bridge the cultural divide.

-Since 1988, the Oklahoma Indian Summer Festival has been sponsored by the Cherokee, Delaware, and Osage tribes of Indians.
-Those three Indian tribes located in the Green Country, Oklahoma, have played a significant role in the Bartlesville area.
+As an Intertribal festival, Oklahoma Indian Summer welcomes each of the more than 28 federally recognized nations, tribes, bands and townships headquartered in the state of Oklahoma.
+Since 1988, the Oklahoma Indian Summer Festival has been sponsored by the Cherokee, Delaware and Osage tribes of Indians.
+Those three Indian tribes located in Green Country, Oklahoma, have played a significant role in the Bartlesville area.